innoHUngary

 InnoHungary Project

-In October 2003 the Hungarian Government established the Hungarian Technology Center (previous name: HTEC, at present: InnoHungary Technology Center) in the Washington D.C.
-Metropolitan Area, as a consulting practice and incubator facility for Hungarian technology companies.
-The InnoHungary Technology Center is headquartered in Vienna VA; its main mission to help Hungarian ICT companies access to US markets, and to attract their American counterparts to Hungary.
+The InnoHungary Technology Center is headquartered in Vienna VA; its main mission was to help Hungarian ICT companies access to US markets, and to attract their American counterparts to Hungary.
 The mandate of InnoHungary has been extended to cover nano- and biotechnology related businesses, and to promote investment/outsourcing activities to Hungary.
+InnoHungary acts as the central point of contact for American and Hungarian companies that seek to enhance their business prospects in the counterpart country.

-ITDH's mission is to help Hungarian small and mid-sized enterprises strengthen their position in the global market by fostering entrepreneurial spirit, promoting regional development and expanding international relationships.
-ITDH also actively facilitate the investment process and encourage the import and export of capital.
-ITDH sponsors the InnoHungary project on behalf of the Hungarian Government; the Ministry for National Development and Economy and the Ministry of Transport, Telecommunication and Energy.
+- to help Hungarian small and mid-sized enterprises strengthen their position in the global market by fostering entrepreneurial spirit, promoting regional development and expanding international relationships; and

 InterAccessUSA manages the day-to-day activities of InnoHungary Technology Center with high qualified management and administrative staff, including consultants; and continues providing incubator facilities for selected companies.

-Copyright © 2008 InterAccessUSA™ All rights reserved.
+Copyright © 2005-2016 InterAccessUSA™ All rights reserved.

 Site Map